Triton-Robotics-Training/Week-1/readme.md

 double x = anInput.read(); //you can use either of these
 ```

-However now x will be a decimal value from 0 to 1.
+However now x will be a decimal (float) value from 0 to 1.

 You can add a potentiometer using the simulator, by clicking Add Component, then selecting Potentiometer.